8/1/2024

 Paul Chang

+All right.
 Thank you.
-The second question that with the TMX is up and running, I think you're looking forward to the West Coast for the quarter now.
-Matt, how does that impact on the way that how you run your West Coast operation?
-How much of additional Canadian heavy oil that you may be taking in your system and that how that impacts in terms of your yield or your optics cost?
+The same question that with the TM8 that's up and running, I think they're literally going to the West Coast for about a quarter now.
+Matt, how would that, if any, that impact on the way that how you run your West Coast operation?
+How much of additional Canadian heavy oil that you may be taking in in your system and how that impact in terms of your yield or your OPEX cost?
 Thank you.

 speaker